 Master of Photography

 Earning my Master of Photography (M.Photog) Degree from Professional Photographers of America (PPA) highlights my photography career.
-The multi-year effort required accumulating 12 PPA-approved education credits by attending numerous classes and earning 13 merits in International Print Competition (IPC).
-With the results of IPC 2020 (judged in October), I accumulated the required merits.
+The multi-year effort required accumulating 12 PPA-approved education credits by attending numerous classes and earning 13 merits in the International Print Competition (IPC).
+In the fall of 2020, I earned the merits necessary and officially received my degree in January 2021.
 I am thrilled and humbled to have the work I create for clients judged favorably and amazed by how much I’ve learned in my journey.
 Thank you to everyone who has been part of the journey thus far, and I look forward to seeing what new worlds we create together.

 “So many people have taught, challenged, inspired, and provided reality checks along the way.
 I have been privileged to learn from amazing artists and business professionals throughout my career.
 I look forward to many more years of inspiration and challenge.
 Thank you, Emme, for being an honest and generous guide along the way, taking in a time-challenged neophyte, and making him feel worthy.
 Most of all, I want to thank my wife and daughter for their love and support throughout the time of success, doubt, expense and mental thrashing along the way”